 The Solar Investment Tax Credit Ends Soon

 A few years ago, the solar industry received a wonderful extension of the Solar Investment Tax Credit, or ITC.
-A great solar incentive for both businesses and homeowners, it allows anyone to reduce 30 percent of the cost of solar panel installation from their taxes for the next year.
+A great solar incentive for both businesses and homeowners, it allows anyone to receive 30 percent back of the cost of solar panel installation from their taxes for the next year.
 That’s an opportunity to save several thousands of dollars for solar adopters.
+If your solar lighting system costs ten thousand dollars, you’ll receive 3 thousand back.
 The unfortunate part is that it diminishes every year.
 Currently, it’s at 30 percent.
 In the near future, it will reduce itself.
-It’s unknown if the price of solar will drop enough to make up for the reduction in tax credit, so it’s likely the best time to take advantage of the solar rebate is actually now.
+It’s unknown if the price of solar will drop enough to make up for the reduction in tax credit, so the best time to take advantage of the solar rebate is actually now.
 This kind of solar incentive can fatten your wallet.
 Maybe come tax time you can treat yourself to a few hundred steak dinners in a row.
 That’s a reward a lot of us will gladly take.

 What in the Heck is a SREC?